madhav-madhusoodanan/blockchain/classes/guide.md

 New accounts are supposed to indicate "new" on the block (indicates initial balance as 0) else they may risk the possibility of nobody voting on it and failing quorum.

+If a block is accepted and then it passes a day, users are then allowed to delete the block without resending it to others

 # Functionality
 The User does all the tasks
 All the other objects just allow the user to do its job faster

 # To do
 <ol>
-<li> Confirm the consensus mechanism
+<li> Confirm the consensus mechanism (done)
 <li> Then fill up in this order
     <ol>
     <li> Transaction